Knowledge Base Subjects

 Micro molding is a unique form of injection molding that requires extreme precision.
 Micro molding is a plastic molding process used to make very small parts or components.
 Micro molding, like most injection molding, uses a metal mold with a cavity that dictates the shape of the part.
 Micro molding requires an advanced level of knowledge to ensure the successful production of very small parts.
 Monitoring temperature, pressure, and material characteristics are critical to the success of the process.
 Micro molding is utilized by multiple industries for products like medical devices, telecom fiber optics, automotive parts, and more.
 Read more about Micro Molding 101

 What is HDPE Molding?

-HDPE molding is the injection molding of parts using the material high-density polyethylene (HDPE).
-HDPE is a commonly used plastic because it is lower in cost and has good chemical and impact resistance.
+High-density polyethylene (HDPE) is a commonly used plastic in the injection molding process.
+HDPE has good chemical and impact resistance.
+It is also relatively inexpensive.
 There are many applications for HDPE plastic across a variety of industries, from consumer products to industrial or commercial use.
 Read more about HDPE Molding

 What is Mold Tooling?